ctaverna/ctaverna.github.io/docs/_aws-study-guide/concepts/definitions.md

 ## High availability

 The system will **continue to function** despite the complete failure of any component of the architecture.
-_NAT GW, Elastricache, Redshift, RDS multiaz..._
+_NAT GW, Elastricache, Redshift, RDS multi-AZ..._

 ## Fault tolerance